uw-comphys/opencmp/docs/tutorials/tutorial_9.rst

    source = u -> [0.0, 0.0]
             a -> 0
             b -> 0

 The Error Analysis Subdirectory
 -------------------------------

 In this case, the exact solution is not known, so the error analysis configuration file is left empty.
 Note that the divergence of the velocity and the velocity could be calculated -- it doesn't require a reference solution -- but aren't.

 Running the Simulation
 ----------------------

-The simulation can be run from the command line by calling :code:`python3 run.py Examples/tutorial_9/config`.
+The simulation can be run from the command line; within the directory "examples/tutorial_4/" execute :code:`python3 -m opencmp config`.

 As usual, the progress of the transient simulation can be tracked from the print outs at each time step.
 Once the simulation has finished the results can be visualized by opening "output/transient.pvd" in ParaView.
 Below is the distribution of components A and B after 10s: